aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1483-Selecting.md

-* Similar to that, you can use a particular column name as an attribute to select a column.
+* Similarly, you can use a particular column name as an attribute to select a column.

 ## Dictionary (Bracket) Based Selection

-* Do you recall getting a value from a dictionary using key?
-If you don’t remember, follow the code below.
+* Do you recall getting a value from a dictionary using a key?
+If you don't remember, follow the code below.